ConstanzaFosco/Fosco-Zurita_Short_run-economic-effects-of-lockdowns/README.md

 SIRLaborMPCal.py (Python): to replicate the simulation of several configurations sequentially (used in the first step of the manual calibration).
 It uses four input files: Data1_MP.csv, Data2_MP.csv, RealDCom.csv, RealDRM.csv.
-The last two files contain real data by comuna (excluding Alhué) of cumulative cases, 22 epidemiological weeks, and cumulative cases for SRM (excluding Alhué).
+The last two files contain real data by comuna (excluding Alhué) of cumulative cases, 22 epidemiological weeks, and cumulative cases for SRM (excluding Alhué) (from Retrieved from https://github.com/MinCiencia/Datos-COVID19, Nov 03 2020).